ROBERT E DUNN

 Louise Howe b.
 1840

 Grandmother Louise Perkins b.
-1890 (in Tombstone, AZ!)
+1890 (Tombstone)

-Great grandmother Gertrude Perkins b.
+reat grandmother Gertrude Perkins b.
 1869

-Grandma and her twin delivered the gold bars, covered with a blanket, in a horse and buggy to the shipper.
-The gold was then shipped to Wells Fargo in SF.
-Their father rationalized that robbers would not suspect girls of 12 were secreting gold in a buggy.
+Grandma Louise and her twin delivered the gold bars to the shipper.
+The bars were covered with a blanket and placed in a horse and buggy.
+Their father rationalized that robbers would not suspect girls of 12 had gold in their buggy.

 0 Comments